Haikal02-alt/Eternal-Linux/README.md

 # Eternal-Linux

-Eternal Linux is a secure fedora based linux distro it is replacement of Triaxis GNU/Linux There is no iso it is built in pure diy fedora based secure distro Eternal Linux is Fedora Based Alpine Linux Like Distro Which It Uses Doas and BusyBox
+Eternal Linux is a fedora based linux distro it is replacement of Triaxis GNU/Linux There is no iso it is built in pure diy fedora based secure distro

 Eternal Linux supports a lot architecture